 We encourage members to communicate with City Staff, Commissioners and members of Advisory Boards.
 Feel free to attend Public Hearings and Workshops in person or through other communications.
 Regular City Commission meetings are held on the 1st and 3rd Monday of the month at 9:00 AM.
 Meetings will have a NOON lunch break, then resume until 5:00 PM.

 We are currently monitoring:

-A new way to communicate with City Commissioners is eComments an online tool to increase participation in public meetings. eComments are accepted for agenda items up until 72 hours prior to the start of a meeting.
+An effective way to communicate with City Commissioners is eComments.
+Comments are accepted for agenda items up until 72 hours prior to the start of a meeting.